 All full-time PhD applications are reviewed for full financial support.
 Most offers of financial support are renewed annually as long as the student is making satisfactory progress toward completion of the degree.
+In addition, female applicants and/or applicants of underrepresented groups may want to examine additional fellowship honors such as:

-Financial aid offers are rarely made to master's applicants.
 Master's applicants are expected to be self-supporting and are not eligible for teaching or research assistantships.
 U.S. citizens and permanent residents may be eligible for loans.

 Contacting faculty for support

-Accepting international applicants
+All international applicants are welcomed

 Washington University School of Engineering & Applied Science always welcomes international applicants to apply for graduate programs.
 The admissions policy is to admit the best applicants, and we do not use any quota systems.